pkolyvas/nightscout-arm64-nomad/README.md

 # Nightscout Nomad Job

-This is a nomad job template for running the [Nightscout](https://nightscout.github.io) Cloud Glucose Monitor (CGM).
+This is a nomad job template for running the [Nightscout](https://nightscout.github.io) Continuous Glucose Monitor (CGM).
 I hope it serves as an example for anyone looking to use containerized Nightscout with the HashiStack.

 ## Sources